-Entry routine Exit routine Students are greeted at the door and directed to their seating plan seat Students pack away their equipment Students get all the necessary equipment and bags under desks, ready to learn Students stand behind their chairs in silence and check the room is tidy Students complete the starter activity whilst the register is taken.
-Students respond to their name with 'Here or Students are dismissed in an orderly manner (i.e. column by column or row by row) yes sir/miss'
+Entry routine Exit routine Students are greeted at the door and directed to their seating plan seat Students pack away their equipment Students get all the necessary equipment and bags under desks, ready to learn Students complete the starter activity whilst the register is taken.
+Students respond to their name with 'Here or yes sir/miss' Students stand behind their chairs in silence and check the room is tidy Students are dismissed in an orderly manner (i.e. column by column or row by row)